HelloKitty/Iconic.Zlib.Netstandard/README.md

 Iconic.Zlib.Netstandard is an open-source .NETSTANDARD, .NETCORE, and .NETFRAMEWORK compatible port of the Iconic.Zlib library.

+It does not contain a multithreaded decompression stream due to netstandard1.3 not having the Threadpool.

 ## Builds

 Available on a Nuget: https://www.nuget.org/packages/Iconic.Zlib.Netstandard